rishab2818/flightdata_cspvtltd/backend/WINDOWS.md

 ```
 > If you already have a native MinIO install, you can instead run `../start-minio.ps1` after adjusting its `MINIO_EXE` and data directory paths.

-## 5. Launch the API and Celery with autoscale
+## 5. Launch the API and Celery
 The helper script computes autoscale bounds from your CPU/RAM and then launches uvicorn and Celery workers.
+Because Celery's prefork pool is not supported on Windows, the script uses the `solo` pool (single worker) to avoid spawn/unpack errors you may see in the logs.
 Run it from `backend/` with your virtual environment active:
 ```pwsh
 ./scripts/run-stack.ps1 -PythonPath "./.venv/Scripts/python.exe" -Host "127.0.0.1" -ApiPort 8000
 ```
 - API will be available at `http://127.0.0.1:8000`.
-- Celery workers will autoscale between the computed min/max printed at startup.
+- Celery runs with the `solo` pool on Windows; autoscale is disabled because it depends on the prefork pool.
 - If Redis is not running, the script will start a `flightdata-redis` Docker container automatically.

 ## 6. Verifying and interacting